 The following is a couple of screenshots I took from their Chinese website, clearly showing several boutiques and stores in China selling its makeup, skincare, and perfume.

 Because of Chanel’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetics and fragrance brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Chanel may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.